ralphcoder/bikie/README.md

 ## Bikie
-Now rent a bike even for your simple works --
+Now rent a bike even for your simple work --